It is a regular source of amazement, the things people will be amazed by.

 Second, I've never been ashamed of showing my Arkie background.
 I do, after all, work for Arkansas' statewide newspaper.
 My problem has been the opposite: trying to control my hair-trigger pride in Arkansas, which used to be known as the Wonder State long before we changed our license plates to read The Natural State.

 Third and more to the point, when we asserted that a public board "might could use a little guidance," we did so - if you'll forgive my lapsing into English Teacher Mode - to modify the more definite, "could use a little guidance."
 There's a slight but significant difference in the two grammatical constructions for those who take pains with their language.
 At the time this board seemed to be on its way to realizing and correcting its mistakes, but we couldn't be sure.
-Hence, it might could have used some guidance.
+Hence, it

 Think about it.
 Suppose you're asking some old boy to undertake a job for you, like digging a drainage ditch or putting a new clutch in your old rattletrap.
 If he says, "I could do it," you've probably got yourself a deal.
 On the other hand, if his response is, "I might could do it," the negotiations have just gotten a mite more complex.